peytoncordero/DRI25/command-line.md

 100001
 ```

-The count went down by two because the `uniq` command removed the duplicate lines.
+The count went down by three because the `uniq` command removed the duplicate lines.
 But which lines were duplicated?

 ```console
 $ cat nypl_items.csv | uniq -d